 - ISBN: 978–0–9931003–0–7.

 - Available from Amazon at a special promotional price.

-- For other devices and software, including Nook, Kobo, Apple and Sony devices.
+- For other devices and software, including Android phones and Nook, Kobo, Apple and Sony devices.

 Sample chapters are available for download free of charge (PDF, 270 KB).

 - Author: Jeremy Bojczuk.

 - Publisher: Boxgrove Publishing, October 2014.

 - Cover design, typesetting, and ebook coding: Lab 99 Web Design.